-Figure 3 Forest plot of the hazard ratios (HR) of the intention-to-treat (ITT) and 'as treated' (PP) populations with noninferiority threshold for distant recurrence-free interval (DRFI)
+Figure 3 Forest plot of the hazard ratios (HR) of the intention-to-treat (ITT) and 'as treated' (PP) populations with non-inferiority threshold for distant recurrence-free interval (DRFI)

-The secondary analysis to support the claim of no difference between the treatment armshormone therapy alone compared to hormone therapy plus chemotherapy-also met the prespecified non-inferiority threshold.
+The secondary analysis to support the claim of no difference between the treatment arms - endocrine therapy alone compared to endocrine therapy plus chemotherapy - also met the prespecified non-inferiority threshold.
 However, the Critique outlined issues to consider:

-- For the ITT population, the non-inferiority margin of a 61% decrease in freedom from recurrence at a distant site for hormone therapy alone compared to hormone therapy plus chemotherapy appears to be quite large and not supported by the references cited in the trial report. - Full statistical power to do this comparison was not achieved: the pre-specified number of events of 284 was not reached, but only 199 events were recorded.
+- For the ITT population, the non-inferiority margin of a 61% decrease in freedom from recurrence at a distant site for endocrine therapy alone compared to endocrine therapy plus chemotherapy appears to be quite large and not supported by the references cited in the trial report. - Full statistical power to do this comparison was not achieved; the prespecified number of events of 284 was not reached, but only 199 events were recorded.

-FOI 1513 15 of 25 DOCUMENT 11 Table 3 presents the estimated survival rates according to recurrence scores and assigned treatment in the ITT population.
-The Critique stated that similar issues as identified above for the primary and secondary analyses also occurred; the number of events required for full statistical power was not achieved and the evidence to support the assumptions for the prespecified non-inferiority threshold of 1.46 was not provided in the SBA or the trial report.
+Table 3 presents the estimated survival rates according to recurrence scores and assigned treatment in the ITT population.
+The Critique stated that similar issues as identified above for the primary and secondary analyses also occurred; the number of events required for full statistical power was not achieved and the evidence to support the assumptions for the prespecified non-inferiority threshold of 1.46 was not provided in the resubmission or the trial report.